 In an interview with Khalid Hajji, President of the European Council of Moroccan Scholars, about the role of Islam in the lives of European Muslims, he stressed the need to combat extremism by empowering young Muslims to think for themselves instead of guiding them to a certain path.

 In recent years, Morocco has been positioning itself as a proponent of Islamic education and identity for young Muslims in Africa, the Middle East, and not least in Europe.

-Through a wide range of initiatives, Moroccan religious authorities are advocating a moderate Islam, while attempting not to comprise with traditional Islamic theology, jurisprudence, and spirituality.
+Through a wide range of initiatives, Moroccan religious authorities are advocating a moderate Islam, while attempting not to compromise on traditional Islamic theology, jurisprudence, and spirituality.

-Introduction of female Islamic scholars, liberalization of social Islamic family codes (al-mudawana), and educating imams from around the world in combating extremism are just some of the actions pushed by the Moroccan Kingdom in recent decades.
+The introduction of female Islamic scholars, liberalization of social Islamic family codes (al-mudawana), and education of imams from around the world in combating extremism are just some of the actions pushed by the Moroccan Kingdom in recent decades.

 The Turban Times was recently invited by the European Council of Moroccan Scholars to participate in the conference “Muslim Youth in Europe: Opportunities and challenges” in Brussels.
 Here we interviewed the president of the council, Khalid Hajji, about his views on the role of religion in the lives of young European Muslims.

 He argues that European Muslim youth need religious and intellectual empowerment, instead of instructions, in order to thrive in European societies and avoid falling for religious extremism.

 The Turban Times: What is the objective of this conference focusing on Muslim youth in Europe?

 Khalid Hajji: Meetings such as this conference will help young Muslims realize that there is a multitude of possibilities to seize in regard to coexistence and living as a Muslim in Europe.